Retail Audit: A 10-Step Checklist for Field Teams

 Why it matters: High product quality protects your brand image.

-7. Store & Brand Presentation
+7. Store & brand presentation

 - Check the cleanliness, lighting, and overall appearance of the store.